Randyhuls/L2JNodeAPI/README.md

 // Only characters that belong to the authenticated account can be retrieved,
 // unless the account doing requests is an admin (accessLevel = 8) async function getPlayerByUsername(charId) {
-    // Make a request for account data with the JWT passed as Bearer Authorization header let request = {
+    // Make a request for player data with the JWT passed as Bearer Authorization header let request = {
         method: 'GET',
         headers: {